MedGS: Gaussian Splatting for Multi-Modal 3D Medical Imaging: Preliminaries

-2mm \textbf{Gaussian Splatting} Gaussian Splatting (GS)~\cite{kerbl20233d} is a powerful explicit 3D scene representation method that models a scene as a collection of Gaussian primitives.
-Each Gaussian is parameterized by its mean (position), an anisotropic covariance matrix that captures its shape and orientation, an opacity value, and view-dependent color represented using spherical harmonics.
-Formally, a GS scene is described as
+Gaussian Splatting (GS)~\cite{kerbl20233d} is an explicit 3D scene representation that models a scene as a collection of Gaussian primitives $(\mathcal{N}(\mathbf{m}, \mathbf{\Sigma}), \rho, c)$.
+Each Gaussian is characterized by its mean (position) $\mathbf{m}$, an anisotropic covariance (shape and orientation) $\mathbf{\Sigma}$, an opacity $\rho$, and view-dependent color $c$ represented using spherical harmonics.

-where \(\boldsymbol{m}_i\) and \(\mathbf{\Sigma}_i\) denote the mean and covariance matrix of the \(i\)-th Gaussian, \(\rho_i\) is opacity, and \(\mathbf{c}_i\) means the spherical harmonics color coefficients.
-GS employs a rendering pipeline that projects these 3D Gaussian components onto the image plane, allowing efficient and differentiable rendering suitable for iterative optimization by comparing synthetic views with training images.
-This approach enables fast reconstruction of detailed and realistic 3D scenes with explicit and interpretable representations, facilitating editing and compositional operations.
-Though initially developed for static general 3D scenes, recent works \citep{guedon2024sugar,waczynska2024games,gao2025mani} have extended GS to applications such as mesh reconstruction.
-However, adaptation to more specialized domains like medical imaging, characterized by sparse sampling and noisy or incomplete data, remains challenging and motivates further refinement~\cite{kerbl20233d}.

-\textbf{Video Gaussian Splatting (VeGaS)} Video Gaussian Splatting (VeGaS)~\cite{smolak2024vegas} builds upon GS to model dynamic sequences such as video by introducing Folded-Gaussian distributions, which generalize classical Gaussians to better capture temporal and nonlinear spatial dynamics in video data.
-In VeGaS, a video is represented as a sequence of frames positioned as parallel planes in 3D space.
-Each scene element is parameterized as a 3D Folded-Gaussian that conditions its spatial distribution on frame timestamps.
-This temporal conditioning is realized through learnable functions applied to the mean and covariance of each Gaussian, resulting in time-dependent transformations that adapt Gaussian shape and position flexibly:
+Video Gaussian Splatting (VeGaS)~\cite{smolak2024vegas} extends GS to dynamic sequences by introducing Folded-Gaussian distributions, which better capture temporal and nonlinear spatial changes.
+In VeGaS, video frames are represented as parallel planes in 3D, and each scene element is modelled as a 3D Folded-Gaussian conditioned on frame timestamps.
+Temporal dynamics are encoded via learnable functions applied to the mean $\mathbf{m}=(\m_s, \m_t)$ and covariance matrix $\mathbf{\Sigma}=\text{diag}(\mathbf{\Sigma}_\s,\sigma^2_t)$, allowing flexible shifts and rescaling over time:

-where \(a(t)\) and \(f(t)\) encode temporal rescaling and nonlinear (typically polynomial) shifts.
-The full Folded-Gaussian probability density then factors as